-FEMA is on the ground now visiting damaged homes and processing 102,000 claims with aid per house up to $33,000 but each can can be different.
-You might have a 4 bedroom home but if only 2 people live there, you will only receive aid for a 2 person house.
+FEMA is on the ground now visiting damage by Hurricane Harvey and processing claims with aid per house up to $33,000 but each home FEMA claim can be different.
 For homeowners, it can feel like a deer caught in headlights, and you just don’t know what to do.
+Mold sets in within 24 hours so you need to take action.
 This article outlines what victims of flooded property need to do right now, and what it will cost, as told by a Katrina survivor.

 Flooded?
 What To Do Right Now

 Once you have your supplies, start with the highest priority tasks.
 Have your insurance adjuster examine your property, take lots of photographs, and file a claim with FEMA as soon as possible.
+You might have a 4 bedroom home but if only 2 people live there, you will only receive FEMA aid for a 2 person house.
 Save financial records, photographs, appliances.
-Everything wet that is salvageable must go outside to dry, all else throw away.
+Everything wet that is salvageable must go outside to dry, all else thrown away.

 First Things First